xkeshav/color-collector/README.md

 # css color collector

-A vs code extension that works with css file, collect each color value from css file and replace it with a meaningful css variable and place these variables under a new `:root` pseudo selector block
+A vs code extension which works with css file, collect every color from the file and replace it with a meaningful css variable and place these variables under a new `:root` pseudo selector block

 ## Description

-In an open css file, on execution of `collect colors` command, this extension parse the file and scan for color values of all color syntax and and assign every color value to a meaningful css variable name and replace the color value with variable and these color variables collected under a `:root` pseudo selector.
+In an open css file, on execution of `collect colors` command, this extension parse the file and search all color value across all supported color syntax and and assign every color value to a meaningful css variable name and replace the color value with variable and these color variables collected under a `:root` pseudo selector.

 ## Use Case